Fab Filippo: Career

 His best-known roles include Scott Hope in Buffy the Vampire Slayer, violinist Ethan Gold in Queer as Folk, Dom Ramone in Ready or Not and lawyer Sam Caponelli in Billable Hours, as well as the films waydowntown, The Life Before This and Lives of the Saints.
 He played the lead role, Roland Travis, in the short lived series Level 9.
 He also appeared as Johnny, an adolescent who believes he is being stalked by a ghost, in an episode of the popular Nickelodeon series Are You Afraid of the Dark?

 Filippo is also active in the Toronto theatre community and focuses on writing for stage and screen.
-He says "I think it's just the next phase in my career."
+He says, "I think it's just the next phase in my career."
 He played a significant role in the "monster band", a collaborative band effort that opened Mel Lastman Square.

-In 2017 he created and starred in the comedy-drama web series Save Me.
+In 2017, he created and starred in the comedy-drama web series Save Me.
 He received three Canadian Screen Award nominations for his work on the series, in the categories of Best Actor in a Drama Program or Limited Series, Best Direction in a Drama Program or Limited Series and Best Writing in a Drama Program or Limited Series, at the 7th Canadian Screen Awards in 2019.

+He was a co-creator with Bilal Baig of the series Sort Of, for which he won a Canadian Screen Award for Best Writing in a Comedy Series at the 10th Canadian Screen Awards in 2022, and awards for both Best Writing in a Comedy Series and Best Direction in a Comedy Series at the 11th Canadian Screen Awards in 2023.